|Cadden Delivers Lizzi Lecture at ISM’s 14th International Workshop on Micropiles|

 March 1, 2019, Eighty Four PA:

-Allen W. Cadden, P.E., D.GE, is presenting the Lizzi Lecture at ISM’s 14th International Workshop on Micropiles (IWM) on August 21-23, 2019, in Broadbeach on the Gold Coast of Australia.
-His presentation, titled Micropiles: World Wide Evolution Trends, is the 10th annual Lizzi Lecture delivered since inauguration of the series in 2008.
+Allen W. Cadden, P.E., D.GE, presented the Lizzi Lecture at ISM’s 14th International Workshop on Micropiles (IWM) on August 21-23, 2019, in Broadbeach on the Gold Coast of Australia.
+His presentation, titled Micropiles: World Wide Evolution Trends, was the 10th annual Lizzi Lecture delivered since inauguration of the series in 2008.

 The Lizzi Lecturer is a micropile practitioner invited by the ISM Steering Committee who is recognized by ISM as making distinguished contributions to the micropile industry.
 The lecture honors the spirit and memory of Dr. Fernando Lizzi (1914-2003), the visionary leader of ISM and the inventor of the “pali radice” or original “root pile” foundation system.